fluent/fluent-operator/docs/plugins/fluentd/common/common.md

 | users | The array of usernames. | *string |
 # Auth

-Auth defines the common parameters for auth plugin
+Auth defines the common parameters for the auth plugin

 | Field | Description | Scheme |